- Ground floor bedroom

 Stroll the half mile to the North Inn at Pendeen, a traditional family friendly Cornish pub.
 Ramblers will love exploring the South West Coast Path, where Portheras Cove can be discovered, hidden and un-spoilt just over one mile distant.
 Stunning Sennen Cove, famed for surfing and bird-watching can be reached within a 20 minute drive and the town of St Just with its pretty market square, is eight miles away.
 Visit Marazion with its sandy beach and water-sports action overlooked by the majestic St Michael's Mount with castle atop.
 The quayside at St Ives is beautiful with beaches, galleries and gift shops galore in this pretty town, with divine waterfront restaurants, eateries and traditional inns offering fresh Cornish fayre.

 All on one level.
-Three bedrooms; 2 x double, one with en suite shower room with shower, basin and WC.
+Three bedrooms; 2 x double, one with en suite shower room with shower and basin.
 1 x twin.
 Bathroom with bath, separate shower, basin and WC.
+Cloakroom with WC and basin.
 Open plan sitting with wood burner/dining room, kitchen.

 Central heating.
 Electric oven and hob, microwave, washing machine, fridge/freezer, dishwasher.
 TV, DVD player, WiFi, iPod dock, Power and fuel inc in rent.
 Bed linen and towels inc in rent.
 Cot and highchair available on request.Two well behaved pets welcome.
 Sorry, no smoking.
 Parking for two cars.
 Courtyard to the front of the property, enclosed garden to the rear with outdoor furniture and barbecue.
 Sea and pub less than 1 mile.